WalletConnect/walletconnect-docs/docs/javascript/auth/dapp-usage.md

 });
 ```

-You can derive the users' wallet address by desctrutcing and splitting `params.result.p.iss`.
+You can derive the users' wallet address by destructing and splitting `params.result.p.iss`.

 ```javascript
 const { iss } = params.result.p.iss;